 THIS BOOK WAS COMPILED in response to the American reproductive freedom crisis, and the voices in it speak to the American experience.
-To explore aspects of reproductive freedom around the world, an international supplement, I Know What's Best for You All Over the World, will launch in digital form and be available as an ebook, free with purchase of this book.
+To explore aspects of reproductive freedom around the world, an international segment will launch on the McSweeney's website in April.
 As I write these words, I'm editing a short story by a Brazilian writer and personal essays from Poland and China.
-To read these pieces and others from around the globe, visit mcsweeneys.net/iknow and enter the code IKNOW to download the ebook.
+I hope you visit mcsweeneys.net and search for "I Know What's Best for You All Over the World" to read these pieces and others from around the globe.